Chart Color Schemes

 Population growth drivers in Uraidla - Summertown are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Future population trends project an above median growth for statistical areas nationally, with Uraidla-Summertown expected to expand by 1,173 persons to reach approximately 7,600 by 2041, reflecting a total increase of 17.4% over the 17-year period.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category (released in 2023, based on 2021 data) are adopted with adjustments made using weighted aggregation from LGA to SA2 levels.
+Future trends project above median growth, with the area expected to reach 7,698 inhabitants by 2041, a 17.4% increase over 17 years based on latest annual ERP population numbers.

 Frequently Asked Questions - Population